 Keeper's Study of Ten Million Passwords that were breached by hackers shows that common employee password practices are the greatest interior security threat in an organization.
-The top 25 most commonly used passwords listed below represented over 50% of the 10M passwords analyzed.
+The top 25 most commonly used passwords listed above represented over 50% of the 10M passwords analyzed.
 Nearly 17% were "123456" alone.
 Hackers create and maintain "dictionary lists" of these passwords and use them first when trying to break into a website, database or service.
-They also know that more than 60% of all people tend to use the same password on multiple websites, services and applications, so they try them across every account they can find.
+They also know that more than 60% of all people tend to use the same password on multiple websites, services and applications.